Last updated: November 2019

 Content and grammar are of equal importance here.
 If a reader doesn’t understand your sentence structure, they won’t be able to follow your argument.
 That’s why revise and proofread your essay but don’t rely much on spell-checkers, as they often miss even the most obvious spelling mistakes.

 Instead, ask someone to proofread your work and revise it accordingly.
-Or, contact our editors for help.
+Or, chat with our essay writers for help.